 It seems as though Big Eva is not letting the coronavirus panic go to waste to push a certain agenda.
 One item of this agenda would be a further push for open borders illegal immigration policies.
 Another response is to run interference for the Chinese.
-In a high profile article in the notoriously downhill Christianity Today, Ed Stertzer from a standpoint of contempt for you spouted Chinese propaganda to shame Christians into thinking what he thinks.
-If you are unaware, Ed Stertzer is a Big Eva figure who’s pinballed around the industry failing upwards.
+In a high profile article in the notoriously downhill Christianity Today, Ed Stetzer from a standpoint of contempt for you spouted Chinese propaganda to shame Christians into thinking what he thinks.
+If you are unaware, Ed Stetzer is a Big Eva figure who’s pinballed around the industry failing upwards.
 Read about the fall of Lifeway here.
 He is also JD Greear’s choice to head the SBC Resolutions Committee in a probable effort to stifle the campaign to rescind Resolution 9.

 The original post on Christianity Today has been cached online and that is what will be used in reference.
 The article begins with an appeal to legacy media claiming that Christians disproportionately fall for fake news, to the detriment of witness.

 Second, God has not called us to be easily fooled.
 Gullibility is not a Christian virtue, and we ought not to act like that.
 Believing and sharing Covid-19 conspiracies does not honor the Lord.